-The overall goal of a Learning Disability (LD) assessment is to clearly identify the existence and impact of a biological, neurological or acquired (from brain injury) learning disability.
+The overall goal of a Specific Learning Disability (SLD) assessment is to clearly identify the existence and impact of a biological, neurological or acquired (from brain injury) learning disability.
 Recommended ‘best-practice’ suggests a comprehensive process that includes not only standardized test results and interpretation, but history, observation, and the functional limitations of a learning disability on the adult’s performance in school, work, and life.

 A comprehensive process of assessment for adult learning disabilities should include the following components: